maxharlow/entabulate/README.md

     $ entabulate in.json out.jsonl

+Convert a CSV file to Json Lines:

+    $ entabulate in.csv out.jsonl

 Convert a folder of Json files to a single Json Lines file:

     $ entabulate in-folder out.jsonl